-OVERVIEW: The Rainwater Charitable Foundation, founded by investment billionaire Richard Rainwater, primarily supports education causes around Fort Worth, Texas.
-In recent years, the foundation has also funded research for neurodegenerative diseases.
+OVERVIEW: The Rainwater Charitable Foundation supports mostly education causes around Fort Worth Texas but also research for neurodegenerative diseases.

 FUNDING AREAS: Early childhood education, K-12 education, public schools, teacher and principal training, neurodegenerative disease research

-IP TAKE: Grants are provided on an invitation-only basis, but nonprofits have the best chance of catching Rainwater’s attention with an early childhood education or teacher/principal training program.
-Just keep in mind that this is a funder especially partial to the Fort Worth area.
+IP TAKE: Nonprofits have the best chance of catching Rainwater’s attention with an early childhood education or teacher/principal training program.
+This is a funder especially partial to the Fort Worth area.

 Early childhood education has always been a big focus of the foundation.
-Grants support public education through 12th grade, with specific efforts on school leadership.
-Like some other locally focused funders, Rainwater believes that improving education begins with principals and supports development programs for principals as well as teachers.
+Grants support public education through 12th grade, with specific efforts on school leadership. believes that improving education begins with principals and supports development programs for principals as well as teachers.
 The Rainwater Leadership Alliance was established in 2008 to bring districts, nonprofits, and foundations together to improve principal and teacher quality.
 Education efforts in both Fort Worth and South Carolina, where Rainwater’s wife is from, are the geographic focus areas.

 In 2009, Rainwater was diagnosed with progressive supranuclear palsy (PSP), and started supporting research for neurodegenerative diseases.
 This is a disease with no known cause, treatment, or cure, and the foundation’s personal connection to it has expanded overall grantmaking.
-The Tau Consortium was formed by Richard and about 35 leading physicians and researchers in the field to find a cure.
-Since 2010, Rainwater has given over $50 million to the Tau Consortium.
-From both the foundation and his personal donations, Rainwater committed to providing $12 million more in 2015.
+Rainwater formed the Tau Consortium with at least 35 leading physicians and researchers in the field to find a cure.
+Rainwater has given millions to this cause.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)